Frequently Asked Questions

 What have we achieved to date?

-- Through the generous support of Rotary Clubs, other clubs, organizations, businesses and individuals, we have conducted over 11,000 cleft repair surgeries over the past ten
+- Through the generous support of Rotary Clubs, other clubs, organizations, businesses and individuals, we have conducted over 12,000 cleft repair surgeries since inception in 2005.

 - We plan to conduct 1,000 operations each year.